breakthatbass/tinyfs/README.md

 **Tiny File Sharer**
 Share files between seperate systems in a LAN through the terminal.

 `tinyfs` is only about 300 lines of code.
 The sender can send a file of any size and, on success, the reciever will receive that file with the same file name in their current directory.

+It works on MacOS and Linux.

 ## Installation
 ```